macmade/xcode-coveralls/README.md

         --help       Shows this help dialog
         --verbose    Turns on extra logging
-        --gcov       Path or command for invoking the gcov utility --include    Paths to include from the sources --exclude    Paths to exclude from the sources
+        --gcov       Path or command for invoking the gcov utility (defaults to /usr/bin/gcov)
+        --include    Paths to include from the sources --exclude    Paths to exclude from the sources --service    The service name to use
+                     (defaults to 'travis-ci')
+        --id         The service job ID
+                     (if not specified, defaults to the 'TRAVIS_JOB_ID' environment variable, or zero)

 License
 -------